chids/java-http-response-test/README.md

-### nginx upstream example
+## nginx upstream example

+### 1. Jetty

-1. launch a couple of jetty's in the root of this project:
+Launch a couple of jetty's in the root of this project:

     mvn -Djetty.port=9997 jetty:run
     mvn -Djetty.port=9998 jetty:run
     mvn -Djetty.port=9999 jetty:run

-2. configure nginx:
+### 2. nginx:

+Confgure nginx along the lines of:

     upstream jetty {
         server 127.0.0.1:9997;